 Precision Marine NT – marine-based mechanics offering pre-purchase checks in Darwin and surrounding areas

 Australian Captial Territory

-Tez Automotive Marine Service – based in Canberra, marine service available
+Tez Automotive Marine Service – based in Canberra, marine services is are available

-Fyshwick Marine – based in Fyshwick, marine services available
+Fyshwick Marine – based in Fyshwick, marine services are available

-AquaTune – Marine Network providing mobile marine mechanics to conduct pre-purchase inspections across QLD, NSW, VIC and SA (Wallaroo).
+AquaTune – Marine Network provides mobile marine mechanics to conduct pre-purchase inspections across QLD, NSW, VIC and SA (Wallaroo).

 Boatman Check – Gold Coast based but can provide a service Australia wide

 Seaworthy Inspections – provide pre-purchase checks across Melbourne and Sydney areas

 Each Australian state and territory has its own rules and guidelines for marine rules and safety.
 Whilst many are the same, it is a good idea to check the relevant area where you will be boating to make sure you are abiding by the correct rules:

 - New South Wales Boating Safety